Background pattern

 • nausea and/or vomiting

 • Treatment with Zomacton may lead to thyroid hormone deficiency, which may require replacement therapy.
-To control it, your doctor will perform periodic checks to ensure that your thyroid gland is functioning correctly.
+To control this, your doctor will carry out periodic checks to ensure that your thyroid gland is functioning correctly.

 • Some children with growth hormone deficiency have developed leukemia (an increase in the number of white blood cells in the blood), having received or not received growth hormone treatment.
 However, there is no evidence that the incidence of leukemia is increased in patients without risk factors treated with growth hormone.
 No cause-and-effect relationship has been proven with growth hormone treatment.

-• Please consult your doctor immediately if you develop limpness or pain in the hip, knee, or ankle.
+• Please consult your doctor immediately if you develop limping or hip or knee pain.

 • If you suffer from complications after surgery, trauma, or acute respiratory failure, consult your doctor.

-• If you require surgery, are seriously injured in an accident, or are severely ill, your doctor will review your treatment.
+• If you require surgery, are seriously injured in an accident, or are seriously ill, your doctor will review your treatment.

-• Zomacton may cause pancreatitis, which causes intense pain in the abdomen and back.
-If you, or your child, develop stomach pain after administering Zomacton, consult your doctor.
+• Zomacton may cause pancreatitis, which causes severe abdominal and back pain.
+If you or your child develop stomach pain after administering Zomacton, consult your doctor.

 Use in athletes

-This medication contains somatropin, which may produce a positive result in doping control tests.
+This medicine contains somatropin, which may produce a positive result in doping tests.

 .

-Androgens, estrogens, and anabolic steroids may accelerate bone maturation and therefore may reduce the final increase in height.
+Androgens, estrogens, and anabolic steroids may accelerate bone maturation and therefore may reduce the final height increase.

-Patients with diabetes may need to adjust their insulin dose as somatropin may induce insulin resistance.
+Diabetic patients may need to adjust their insulin dose, as somatropin may induce a state of insulin resistance.

-Inform your doctor if you are being treated with regular prescription medication, e.g., steroids, epilepsy medication, or immunosuppressive medication.
+Tell your doctor if you are being treated with regularly prescribed medication, e.g., steroids, epilepsy medication, or immunosuppressive medication.

 Pregnancy and breastfeeding

-There is no experience of use in pregnant women.
+There is no experience with the use in pregnant women.
 Zomacton should not be used during pregnancy.
-It is unknown whether Zomacton passes through breast milk.
+It is unknown whether Zomacton passes into breast milk.
 Zomacton should not be used during breastfeeding.

-Zomacton has no or insignificant influence on the ability to drive or operate machinery.
+Zomacton has no or negligible influence on the ability to drive or use machines.

 Zomacton contains benzyl alcohol

-This medication should not be administered to premature children or newborns because it contains 9 mg/ml of benzyl alcohol.
-It may cause toxic and allergic reactions in children under 3 years old.
+This medicine should not be administered to premature or newborn children because it contains 9 mg/ml of benzyl alcohol.
+It may cause toxic and allergic reactions in children under 3 years of age.

-This medication contains less than 23 mg (1 mmol) of sodium chloride, so it is considered essentially "sodium-free".
+This medicine contains less than 23 mg (1 mmol) of sodium per dose, and is therefore essentially 'sodium-free'.

 Your doctor will calculate the exact dose for you, based on your body weight.
-A dose of 0.33 mg per kg of body weight per week is generally recommended.
-This weekly amount can be divided into 6 – 7 doses, corresponding to a daily injection of 0.05 mg per kg of body weight.
+Generally, a dose of 0.33 mg per kg of body weight per week is recommended.
+This weekly amount can be divided into 6-7 doses, corresponding to a daily injection of 0.05 mg per kg of body weight.

-The powder must be dissolved only with the solvent provided.
+The powder should be dissolved only with the solvent provided.

 Two concentrations can be prepared depending on the volume of solvent used.
 Your doctor will inform you which concentration to use.

-• For administration with a syringe or Ferring-Pen, use 1.3 ml of solventfor a concentration of 3.3 mg/ml (taking into account the total content of the vial, which is greater than 4 mg).
-The reconstituted powder and solvent for injectable solution must be administered with a syringe.
+• For administration with a syringe or Ferring-Pen, use 1.3 ml of solvent for a concentration of 3.3 mg/ml (taking into account the total content of the vial, which is more than 4 mg).
+The reconstituted powder and solvent for solution for injection should be administered with a syringe.

-• For administration using only a syringe, use 3.2 ml of solvent for a concentration of 1.3 mg/ml (taking into account the total content of the vial, which is greater than 4 mg).
-The reconstituted powder and solvent for injectable solution must be administered with a syringe.
+• For administration using only a syringe, use 3.2 ml of solvent for a concentration of 1.3 mg/ml (taking into account the total content of the vial, which is more than 4 mg).
+The reconstituted powder and solvent for solution for injection should be administered with a syringe.

-The reconstitution must be carried out in accordance with good practice standards, particularly with regard to asepsis.
+Reconstitution should be carried out in accordance with good practice guidelines, particularly with regard to asepsis.

 2 a.
 Attach the needle to the graduated syringe.

 2 b.
-Remove the protective cover from the vial.
+Remove the protective cap from the vial.

-3. Break the top of the solvent ampoule.
-Remove the plastic wrapping from the needle.
+1. Break the top of the solvent ampoule.
+Remove the plastic that wraps the needle.
 Make sure the plunger is fully pushed before inserting the needle into the ampoule.

-4. Place the needle in the clean rubber stopper and inside the vial, and inject the solvent slowly into the vial, directing the liquid stream against the glass wall to avoid foam formation.
+1. Place the needle in the center of the cleaned rubber stopper and inside the vial, and slowly inject the solvent into the vial, directing the liquid jet against the glass wall to avoid foaming.

 .

-5. The vial must be gently rotated until the contents have dissolved completely to obtain a clear and colorless solution.
+1. The vial should be gently rotated until the contents are completely dissolved to obtain a clear and colorless solution.

-Since the powder contains mainly proteins, avoid vigorous agitation of the vial.
+Since the powder contains mainly proteins, avoid rough shaking of the vial.

-If after mixing the solution is cloudy or contains particles, the vial and its contents must be discarded.
+If the solution is cloudy or contains particles after mixing, the vial and its contents should be discarded.
 In case of cloudiness after refrigeration, allow the solution to reach room temperature (25°C).
-If the cloudiness persists or coloration appears, discard the vial and its contents.
+If cloudiness persists or discoloration appears, discard the vial and its contents.

-The solution must be used within a maximum of 14 days after reconstitution if stored in the refrigerator.
+The solution should be used within 14 days of reconstitution if stored in the refrigerator.

-The clear and transparent solution must then be administered subcutaneously as shown in the clinical use with a syringe or Ferring-Pen.
+The clear and transparent solution should then be administered subcutaneously as shown in clinical use with a syringe or Ferring-Pen.

-After reconstitution, the following steps must be taken for injection.
+After reconstitution, the following steps should be performed for injection.

-2. The top of the container must be cleaned with an alcohol-soaked swab to avoid contamination of its contents.
-Do not touch the rubber stopper after cleaning it
+2. The top of the vial should be cleaned with an alcohol swab to avoid contamination of its contents.
+Do not touch the rubber stopper after cleaning

-3. Place the vial upside down, keeping the top of the needle below the surface of the medication.
+3. Hold the vial upside down, keeping the top of the needle below the surface of the medication.
 Gently pull the plunger until the prescribed amount of medication fills the syringe.
-If there is not enough medication for a complete dose, reconstitute a new vial to compensate for the difference.
+If you do not have enough medication for a full dose, reconstitute a new vial to make up the difference.

-5. Remove the needle from the vial and carefully replace the needle cap until ready to inject.
+5. Remove the needle from the vial and carefully replace the needle cap until you are ready to inject.

 6. Thoroughly clean the injection site with alcohol.